huggingface/hub-docs/docs/hub/model-card-annotated.md

 `out_of_scope_use`

-_List how the model may foreseeably be misused and address what users ought not do with the model._
+_List how the model may foreseeably be misused (used in a way it will not work for) and address what users ought not do with the model._

 # Bias, Risks, and Limitations

 **Section Overview:** This section identifies foreseeable harms, misunderstandings, and technical and sociotechnical limitations.
 It also provides information on warnings and potential mitigations.
+Bias, risks, and limitations can sometimes be inseparable/refer to the same issues.
+Generally, bias and risks are sociotechnical, while limitations are technical:
+- A **bias** is a stereotype or disproportionate performance (skew) for some subpopulations.
+- A **risk** is a socially-relevant issue that the model might cause.
+- A **limitation** is a likely failure mode that can be addressed following the listed Recommendations.

 `bias_risks_limitations`

 _What are the known or foreseeable issues stemming from this model?_

 ## Recommendations